Real Madrid news: Gareth Bale faces threat of 12-game ban for 'obscene' goal celebration in derby with Atletico | Goal.com

 The Wales international stepped off the bench to find the target in a 3-1 victory for the Blancos at Wanda Metropolitano.

-Bale was introduced shortly before the hour mark and had only been on the field 17 minutes when hitting the back of the net.
+Bale was introduced shortly before the hour mark and had only been on the field 17 minutes before hitting the back of the net.

 Having been freed into space inside the box, the 29-year-old needed only one touch to set himself before drilling a low left-footed effort past Jan Oblak.